-What?
-Can you not remember those voices?
+Can you not remember those voices, speaking to you in the stroller?
 Can you not hear them today?
-They are speaking today.
+Well, they are speaking today.

 Jesus was much older than an infant when he was baptized.
 He was probably around thirty years old, and his baptism may have also been a very adult political act.
 When Jesus came up out of the water, a voice boomed out from the heavens.
 Some heard it, and others did not.
 Some say the voice was addressed directly to Jesus, and some say it was addressed to the crowd.